gavinr/mlb-spring-training-stadiums/readme.md

 ## Source

- * The data was originally obtained from the Wikipedia in March 2013.
+ * The data was originally obtained from Wikipedia in March 2013.

 ### Contributing and Usage